-- · Recommended: Double-line rappel with an independent belay line - Recommended: Single-line rappel with an independent belay line - Acceptable: Double-line rappel with a fireman's belay - Acceptable: Single-line rappel with a fireman's belay

-Some activities employ life safety provisions similar to COPE or climbing (e.g., caving, canyoneering, ice climbing, via ferratas, spar pole climbing, etc.), and may involve the use of equipment and/or techniques that are not covered in typical BSA instructor training.
+- Applies to: Recommended: Double-line rappel with an independent belay line Recommended: Single-line rappel with an independent belay line Camp Acceptable: Double-line rappel with a fireman's belay properties Acceptable: Single-line rappel with a fireman's belay Some activities employ life safety provisions similar to COPE or climbing (e.g., caving, canyoneering, ice climbing, via ferratas, spar pole climbing, etc.), and Day camp may involve the use of equipment and/or techniques that are not covered in typical BSA instructor training.
 Staff members must consult with experts familiar with and trained in the use of this equipment and these techniques prior to implementing the program.
-Specific training and assessment for instructors operating these programs must be documented prior to operating these programs.

-- Observation of procedures in practice with participants - Evaluation of program documents (may be submitted with declaration): - -Equipment record/inventory - -Daily orientation and operating procedures - -Plans for likely emergencies
+Specific training and assessment for instructors Short-term operating these programs must be documented prior to operating these camp programs.
+VERIFICATION: Long-term Observation of procedures in practice with participants camp - Evaluation of program documents (may be submitted with declaration): - -Equipment record/inventory - -Daily orientation and operating procedures - -Plans for likely emergencies